1583 Assembly of Notables: Opening of the Assembly

 After Henri had spoken it was the turn of Cheverny, who spoke in lieu of the chancelier Birague as the latter was dying.
 Cheverny lauded the king for his desire to see the kingdom restored to its former health, and interest in the welfare of his people.
 Cheverny noted this was an example for the notables assembled to follow during the meeting.
 The garde des sceaux urged the clergy to be ready to make sacrifices to support the king.
-In particular he accused the province of Normandie of being stubborn in this regard.
+In particular he accused the province of Normandy of being stubborn in this regard.
 The cardinal de Bourbon rose to object to this.

 Bourbon then turned and fell to his knees in front of the king begging Henri to restore uniform Catholicism in France.
 He stated to Henri that all the ills of the kingdom derived from the fact there were two faiths that were tolerated.
 He assured the king the clergy would give him their very last sou (penny) if he committed himself to the extirpation of Protestantism.
 Henri was put out by this display from Bourbon and stated that he himself had fought against Protestantism, and that they were not converted by the sword.
 He further added "Uncle, these speeches come not from yourself: I know from where they come; speak no more to me of it".
 That evening, the duc de Guise visited Henri to explain away the suspicion he was aware of that he had put the words in Bourbon's mouth.
 He protested the thought of doing so had not occurred to him, and if it had, he would have chosen a more able man to convey the words than Bourbon.
 His interview with Henri was a cold one, and he failed to convince the king of his innocence.

 During the second day of the Assembly, 19 November, the intendant des finances Milon presented the various financial reports and discussed the states incomes and expenses.

 On 21 November, the bishop of Châlons presented the merged account of all the various commissions which had travelled across France, summarising the particular failings they observed.